 If you owe a player then you must give them all of your property, though if you owe the bank then title deeds are returned to the bank instead.

-Hotels remain in place, opening up some potential bargains for the remaining players who could grab a property with a free hotel.
+In Monopoly Cheater Edition, hotels remain in place, opening up some potential bargains for the remaining players who could grab a property with a free hotel.

 Monopoly Cheaters Edition FAQs